Transport, Access & Logistics

 A waste store has been provided inside the building at lower ground, providing a collation point for the building management team and occupants for waste within the building.
 This provides segregated storage for the following:

-• General Waste store, including recyclables
+General waste store, including recyclables

-• Bulky waste store
+Bulky waste store

-For more infomation, please refer to the LaMB site plans by following this link.
+For more information, please refer to The Life and Mind Building site plans, by following this link.